Kristin Hersh taking donations for Vic Chesnutt’s family

 DOWNLOAD: Vic Chesnutt – Warm (MP3)

 What this man was capable of was superhuman.
 Vic was brilliant, hilarious and necessary; his songs messages from the ether, uncensored.
-He developed a guitar style that allowed him to play bass, rhythm and lead in the same song -- this with the movement of only two fingers.
+He developed a guitar style that allowed him to play bass, rhythm and lead in the same song — this with the movement of only two fingers.
 His fluid timing was inimitable, his poetry untainted by influences.
-He was my best friend.100% of all funds raised will go to Vic's family.
+He was my best friend.

 I don’t know if I’ll ever be able to listen to his music again, but I know how vital it is that others hear it.
 When I got the phone call I’d been dreading for the last fifteen years, I lost my balance.
 My whole being shifted to the left; I couldn’t stand up without careening into the wall and I was freezing cold.
 I don’t think I like this planet without Vic; I swore I would never live here without him.
 But what he left here is the sound of a life that pushed against its constraints, as all lives should.
 It’s the sound of someone on fire.
 It makes this planet better.